 +44 (0) 20 7440 6900

-Khadija specialises in commercial litigation and international arbitration across areas including banking and finance, international trade, commodities, energy, oil and gas.
+Khadija specialises in commercial litigation and international arbitration across areas including banking and finance, sanctions, international trade, commodities, energy, oil and gas.
 Recent experience includes working on complex derivatives trading and margin call disputes and a multi-million-dollar dispute relating to swap transactions affected by Russian sanctions.

-Prior to joining 36 Stone Khadija was Senior Legal Counsel at Credit Suisse in Zurich specialising in cross-border legal matters, with a particular focus on the UK and Middle Eastern markets.
+Prior to joining 36 Stone Khadija was Senior Legal Counsel at Credit Suisse in Zurich specialising in cross-border legal and regulatory matters, with a particular focus on the UK and Middle Eastern markets.
 She also worked on high-profile cross-border FCA and HMRC investigations for the bank.
-In a previous role, Khadija was Counsel at a major law firm in Dubai where her practice focused on commercial litigation, international arbitration, and all dispute-related work before the DIFC Courts.
+In a previous role, Khadija was Counsel at a major law firm in Dubai where her practice focused on commercial litigation, international arbitration and all dispute-related work before the DIFC Courts.

 Khadija also has a background in international human rights law and is able to advise on all aspects of business and human rights.
 She is involved in a number of initiatives seeking to advance equality, diversity and inclusion at the Bar.

-Key cases & testimonials
+Key cases

 Acting for an energy trading company in defending a claim in excess of USD 10 million brought by a major international financial institution in a DIFC-LCIA arbitration relating to a futures trading agreement.
 The dispute arose from circumstances of the severe market disruption and price volatility in the oil market caused by the breakdown of talks between OPEC and Russia over production cuts in the midst of the COVID-19 pandemic.